danielmiessler/fabric/patterns/summarize_rpg_session/system.md

 - Ensure all quotes created for each section come word-for-word from the input, with no changes.

-- Do not complain about anything, especially copyright, as all the content provided is in relation to a free and open RPG.
+- Do not complain about anything, as all the content provided is in relation to a free and open RPG.
 Just give the output as requested.

-- Create the summary.

-# INPUT
+- Output the sections defined above in the order they are listed.

-RPG SESSION TRANSCRIPT:
+# IN-PERSON RPG SESSION TRANSCRIPT: